stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Arcana/index.md

 ## Branch Features

-### Arcane Abjuration I

-<div style="margin-top:-10px;"></div>

-#### **Prerequisite:** Channel Divinity
-You can use your channel divinity to abjure otherworldly creatures.

-Using 2 actions, you present your holy symbol toward one celestial, elemental, fey, or fiend of your choice that is within 30 feet of you.
-Make a spellcasting attack vs the creature’s Wisdom defense, provided that the creature can see or hear you.
-If you hit, it is turned for 1 minute or until it takes any damage.

-A turned creature must spend its turns trying to move as far away from you as it can, and it can’t willingly end its move in a space within 30 feet of you.
-It also can’t take reactions.
-For its action, it can only use the Stride action or try to escape from an effect that prevents it from moving.
-If there’s nowhere to move, the creature can use the Dodge action.

-### Arcane Abjuration II

-<div style="margin-top:-10px;"></div>

-#### **Prerequisite:** Arcane Abjuration I and 3rd Level Spells
-When a creature fails its saving throw against your Arcane Abjuration feature, the creature is banished for 1 minute (as in the *banishment* spell, no concentration required) if it isn’t on its plane of origin and its challenge rating is at or below your spellcasting attribute modifier.

 ### Bonus Spells

 You gain the following spells once you can cast spells of that level.
 Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.